roguehistory/Hist_Digh3814/content/en/docs/2-learning-outcomes.md

 {{< notice success "Important" >}} You don't have to share the details with me.
 It is enough for me to know that something has intervened.
 I trust you.
 {{< /notice >}}

 When something comes up and this course has to move to the backburner, contact me and we can **figure out something else to do, or something else that will help you be successful here**.
 It's our course - we can change things up as we need to.
+Just put "something has come up" in the subject line.

+#### THIS INCLUDES COVID

+I fully expect that at some point during the term, COVID and its complications will happen to some of you.
+When this happens, just email me and say that "something has come up".
+I don't require a dr's note, or any of the details.
+Again, I trust you, and we'll figure something else out.

+Similarly, I have small children and people in my life who are at risk.
+When something comes up on my end, I will let you all know and we'll figure this out _together_.